cfn-modules/elasticache-redis/README.md

 ## Limitations

-* Secure: Does not backup/snapshot the cached data
 * Scalable: Cache instances capacity (CPU, RAM, network, ...) is limited by design
 * Monitoring: Network In+Out is not monitored according to capacity of instance type